Alsophila pometaria: Description

 The caterpillars grow to about 25 mm long.
 In color, they vary from light green to a dark brownish green.
 Light green caterpillars have white lines running down the body from the head to the tip of the abdomen while the darker caterpillars have a black stripe the length of their back.
 Larvae have three pairs of legs on their thorax and three pairs of prolegs on their abdomen.
-The first pair of prolegs is much smaller than the last two pairs.
+The first pair of prolegs (on segment 8, unexpected in Geometridae as opposed to Noctuidae) is much smaller than the last two pairs (the one on segment 9 typical for geometer moths and the pygopodium at the end of the animal).
 The pupa is wrapped in a silk cocoon and is buried just beneath the surface of the ground.